cookies

 Bready or Not: Farmer’s Cheese Cookies

-These Farmer’s Cheese Cookies don’t taste cheesy as one would expect in a gooey, cheese-pull kind of way.
+These cookies aren’t cheesy in a gooey, cheese-pull kind of way.
 Instead, the cheese here adds a touch of savory flavor and a lot of light, chewy texture.
+Expect a dry, crumbly texture in the cheese.
+Mine became somewhat powdery as I broke it down, which was fine.
+I was able to incorporate everything with an extra touch of water.

 Bready or Not: Farmer's Cheese Cookies

 Cookies like this are traditional in Ukraine and Russia.
-I found a nice block of Ukrainian Tvorog Farmer’s Cheese at Lee Lee Grocery on 75th Ave in Phoenix; check your own local import markets for similar cheese.
+Look for a product like Ukrainian Tvorog Farmer’s Cheese at your local import markets.

 Bready or Not: Farmer's Cheese Cookies